-The police check will validate the information given by the candidate and produce a document called a national police certificate.
+The police check will validate the information given by the candidate and produce a document called a national police check.
 The certificate contains the details of Disclosable Court Outcomes if any, or whether the record is clean and a result of No Disclosable Court Outcomes is issued.

 Risks Of Remote Hiring